Angela Keane, PgDip, MBACP (Accred)

 Training, qualifications & experience

-I am a Humanistic Counsellor, with a Diploma in Counselling from the University of Manchester and a Registered Member of the British Association for Counselling and Psychotherapy.
-Alongside my own counselling practice, I currently practice at a Macmillan Centre, working with clients who are bereaved, have been diagnosed with a life-changing illness or who are caring for someone who is ill.
+I am a Humanistic Counsellor, with a Diploma in Counselling from the University of Manchester and a Registered and Accredited Member of the British Association for Counselling and Psychotherapy.
+Alongside my own counselling practice, I have practiced at a Macmillan Centre, working with clients who are bereaved, have been diagnosed with a life-changing illness or who are caring for someone who is ill.
 I have also worked with young children in primary school and with students in a University Counselling Service, a role which was helped by the insights of my previous career as a University lecturer.

 Areas of counselling I deal with